Varal7/lama.vim/README.md

 Configure `g:lama_ws_url` to point to a Gradio websocket (should start with `ws://` or `wss://` and end in `/join/queue/`)

-For example, by using [https://github.com/oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui)
+For example, by using [https://github.com/oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui).
+Also included in this repo: `main.py`

 ## Usage